How to report someone to the council

 Keep a log documenting each incident as it occurs.
 This detailed record will demonstrate a pattern of behavior over time.
 Include any actions you’ve taken to address the situation, such as contacting the person directly or seeking assistance from other authorities.

-See also How to stud your dog
+See also How often to get eyes tested

 Remember, the council will need concrete evidence to take action, so it’s vital to gather as much credible information as possible.
 Having a strong case will increase the likelihood of the council responding effectively to your report.